Tips for defining API's

 Be clear about abnormal behaviors

-An operation should throw exceptions to indicate exceptional situations (e.g., when a client violates a precondition).
+An operation should throw exceptions to indicate exceptional situations (e.g., when an input file was not found).
 These should be clearly specified in the API.
 A common mistake is to specify only the typical behavior.

 Choose atomic operations over multi-step operations

-When a set of steps are always done together in the same sequence, capture that as one atomic operation, instead of having separate operations for each step.
-For example, imagine that your component has to parse a file that contains some program code and create the corresponding AST .
+When a set of steps are always done together in the same sequence, capture that as one atomic operation instead of having separate operations for each step.
+For example, imagine that your component has to parse a file that contains some program code and create the corresponding abstract syntax tree (AST).

 Option 1: have one operation that takes the file name as the parameter and returns the resultant AST parseFile(String fileName): AST